FadiniGIT/RubyAlarmClock/README.md

-This program was written on a Mac, and I've seen that apparently line 39 won't work on other machines, if this is the case, try to replace it with:
+This program was written on a Mac, and I've seen that apparently line 39 won't work on other machines, For Linux with VLC installed:
-> pid = fork{ exec 'mpg123','-q', "AlarmSound.mp3" }
+> pid = fork{ exec 'cvlc', "AlarmSound.mp3" }